Skip to main content

 Click Next.

-In the Application tab, fill in the following in the Image section:
+In the Application tab, complete the Image section with the following details:

 • Container configuration: Select Auto-containerize (generate Dockerfile)